 - You do have to lug your own water about

-- Battery isn’t the biggest, limiting you to one or two bikes
+- Battery isn’t the biggest, limiting you to washing one or two bikes

-The Worx Hydroshot is a fantastic mobile pressure washer, powerful, lightweight and easy to use.
-Like the Ryobi it doesn’t come with its own water supply, instead you’ll need to use the long 10m hose to dip into a water source like a stream.
-You’re best off filling the included folding bucket with you to the trails though, it’s ample for dousing a bike.
+The Worx Hydroshot is a fantastic mobile pressure washer – powerful, lightweight and easy to use.
+Like the Ryobi, it doesn’t come with its own water supply, instead you’ll need to use the long 10m hose to dip into a water source like a stream.
+Some kits come with a folding bucket to make this easier, but you’ll need a jerry can of some sort to carry the water without it leaking everywhere.

 Read our full review of the Worx Hydroshot portable pressure washer.